judithyueli/mexBBFMM2D/README.md

 If you get an error saying that SDK files are missing (e.g. ...
 Looking for folder '/Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX10.9.sdk' ...No.) you can find the sdk files here https://github.com/phracker/MacOSX-SDKs/releases.
 Download those that are missing and place them in the appropriate directories based on the error message you get.

-Once mex -setup runs successfully, to ensure that  MEX is installed, try an example provided by MATLAB:
+Once mex -setup runs successfully, to ensure that  MEX is installed, try the following commands:
 ```
 copyfile([matlabroot,'/extern/examples/mex/arraySize.c'],'./','f')
 mex -v arraySize.c